jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 id: 6zMsOIc7ouCO
 outputId: 037d56a9-b18f-4504-f80a-3a4fa2945068
 ---
-!pip install -Uq tiktoken grain matplotlib
+!pip install -Uq tiktoken jax-ai-stack[grain] matplotlib
 ```

 +++ {"id": "Rcji_799n4eA"}

-**Note:** If you are using [Google Colab](https://colab.research.google.com/), select the free Google Cloud TPU v2 as the hardware accelerator.
+**Note:** If you are using [Kaggle](https://www.kaggle.com/), select the free TPU v5e-8 as the hardware accelerator.
+If you are using [Google Colab](https://colab.research.google.com/), select the free Google Cloud TPU v5e-1 as the hardware accelerator.
+You may also use Google Cloud TPUs.

 Check the available JAX devices, or [`jax.Device`](https://jax.readthedocs.io/en/latest/_autosummary/jax.Device.html), with [`jax.devices()`](https://jax.readthedocs.io/en/latest/_autosummary/jax.devices.html).
 The output of the cell below will show a list of 8 (eight) devices.